For lot's of people, medicine is a calling. Is it your calling?

-I am not sure where this desire came from, but it was something I aspired to from an early age.
+I am not sure where this desire came from, but I aspired to it from an early age.

 I remember the excitement I would have when I had the chance to go to my pediatrician's office for a physical or to have my ears checked.